rdmolony/rdmolony.github.io/_posts/2023-12-14-running-django-on-timescaledb.md

 > If you have any trouble getting setup,  feel free to ask a question at [django-timescaledb-example/discussions](https://github.com/rdmolony/django-timescaledb-example/discussions)

+> This tutorial assumes some familiarity with `Django` or a similar web framework.
+If you have never used `Django` I highly recommend [the official Django tutorial"](https://docs.djangoproject.com/en/5.0/intro/tutorial01/)

 {% capture table_of_contents %}